ikz87/pop_report/README.md

 # pop_report
-A popup notification tool written in python with QT.
+A popup notification tool written in python with Qt.

 The pop_report program is the whole thing, just make it executable and move it somewhere in your PATH to use it.